AdobeDocs/campaign-standard.en/help/reporting/using/list-of-components-.md

 >[!NOTE]
 >
->By default, the **[!UICONTROL Exclude proof]** segment is alredy selected to filter your reports but can be changed if needed.
+>By default, the **[!UICONTROL Exclude proof]** segment is already selected to filter your reports but can be changed if needed.

 The table below gives you the list of segments used in reports and their definitions.